danielharrell/does_music_move/does_music_move.md

 #### II.
 The importance of the problem. [part two]

 As I said at the start of my lecture, I also take this problem to be important.
-To explain why, I want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
+To explain why,
+I want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
 For we talk, and think, not just as if music moved, but as if *anything* moved.
 But this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
-To see this, consider again the rise and fall of our hand, as it follows the rise and fall of a melody.
-Earlier, in distinguishing our hand from the melody, I said that we see the hand's change of place happen continuously rather than discretely.
-In other words, it happens from place to place through
+To see this, consider again how our hand moves as it follows the rise and fall of a melody.
-*all* the places between rather than just some of them.
-I also said that this continuity seemed a necessary feature of its motion; for it means that the hand got from place to place by motion rather than by magic.
-I further attributed this continuity to the fact that our hand is
-a spatial whole, that space can then contain, at every moment of its motion.

-But a moment's reflection on this reveals a problem.
-For the sense in which our hand is a spatial whole, which space can then contain, is the sense in which our hand can *occupy* a place, without having to move there.
-But this occupation of place implies that space only contains the hand *at* a place at every moment of its motion, as an occupant of each place.
-We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place taken together forms a continuum.
-But this turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.

-What is more, the most obvious way of solving this problem is to turn our attention from the motion's path to the motion itself; but this suggests the same analysis of the motion that we earlier gave of the melody---to the same nonsensical conclusion.
-The hand may be a spatial whole, but its motion is a temporal whole, just like a melody.
-So space cannot contain the hand's entire motion at any moment of it, but only one part of this motion, one place in it, at a time.
-But this again seems to mean, speaking strictly if nonsensically, that there is no hand to be seen, in the space where we see it move.
-For the hand is only seen in the space it can occupy, which is the space where it remains unmoved.
-Or we could put the nonsense more generally like this.
-In any case of motion, what we see is a motion between unmoving places, of something that occupies those places.
-But this suggests we see motion, without seeing anything actually move.
-But how, then, could there be any motion to see?
-And what could be making it?

-But a moment's reflection on this reveals a problem.
-For while our hand may be spatial in these respects, the motion of our hand is temporal, just like the melody.
-It *is* composed of the places our hand moves between, and *does* have to become what it is over an interval of time.
-But this implies that there isn't really a space for the hand to move in; and the space we spoke of before was really just the space it stays still in, the space we might say it *occupies*, and which allows it to *be* what it is without having to become so, and to remain what it is, unchanged, through every change of place.
+The hand itself may be spatial, but its motion is just as temporal as the melody.
+It too is composed of the places moved between, and has to become what it is over an interval of time.
+But this seems to mean there isn't really a space for the hand to move in, just like there isn't a space for the melody to move in.
+And when we characterized this space earlier as allowing the hand but not the melody to *be* what it is in space without having to become so, and to remain what it is, unchanged, through every change of place, our earlier description of such a space for the hand is really of the space the hand stays unmoved in, stays still, True, we supposed there were such a space for the hand in our earlier analysis, And the space we spoke of before was really just the space it stays still in, the space we might say it *occupies*, and which allows it to *be* what it is without having to become so, and to remain what it is, unchanged, through every change of place.
 And we can again put this new analysis of our hand's motion in simpler terms, that better capture the nonsense of the space that anything seems to moves in.
 For in case of anything, we see a motion between places that never move, of something that occupies those places.
 But this implies that we see motion, without seeing anything move.
 So how, in that case, could there *be* any motion to see?
 And what could be making it?

 One answer to these questions, the kind of answer Zeno might give, is that there